pandallel/quilt/memory-bank/progress.md

 - Core pipeline (Discovery -> Cutting) is functional with both in-memory and SQLite options for the material repository (cuts repository is still in-memory).
 - Basic text cutting is implemented.
+- Material timestamps are refactored and correctly managed.

 ## Known Issues